 The CDR Initiative

-- What data traces do we leave behind on the web every day, and who has access to them?
+- What data traces do we leave behind, and who has access to them?

 - How does artificial intelligence actually work and when might the use of AI lead to disadvantages for us?